Category: Climbing

 Kim and I planned and led a beginner friendly climbing trip to Joshua Tree in Feb.
 We drove out through rain, but the weather was pretty nice at the park.
 Cold, but nice.
 We had fun climbing, ate well, and enjoyed everyone’s company.
 Aside from

-On Sept.
-25th, Kim and i went up to Tahquitz and climbed El Whampo, a six pitch 5.7.
+Kim and i went up to Tahquitz and climbed El Whampo, a six pitch 5.7.
 I’ve hardly climbed the last few years, and was a little nervous, but led every pitch and felt surprisingly solid throughout.
-I really, really enjoyed it and
+I really, really enjoyed it and have been looking

 Kim and I vactioned in Zion National Park, where we hiked the amazing Narrows hike, learned about canyonering, explored some amazing canyons, had our car snacked on by squirrels, rode bikes and more.
 We're been lucky enough to travel to some amazing spots in the